asakhar/multi-clipboard/README.md

 Multi-space clipboard

 ## Mutex zone_mutex
-  - locks in the begining of each process'es loop
+  - locks in the begining of each process's loop
   - needed just to because hook works in another process but it's not intented to calculate something asynchronously

 ## Files: